-- No changes to Sprout. - · Update §6 'Network Upgrades' on p.
-85 to take account that Overwinter has activated. - The recommendation for transactions without JoinSplit descriptions to be version 1 applies only before Overwinter, not before Sapling. - Complete the proof of Theorem A.3.5 on p.
-151. - Add a note about redundancy in the nonsmall-order checking of rk. - Clarify the use of cv^{new} and cm^{new}, and the selection of outgoing viewing key, in sending Sapling notes. - Delete the description of optimizations for the affine twisted Edwards nonsmall-order check, since the Sapling circuit does not use them.
+- Update §6 'Network Upgrades' on p.
+86 to take account that Overwinter has activated. - The recommendation for transactions without JoinSplit descriptions to be version 1 applies only before Overwinter, not before Sapling. - Complete the proof of Theorem A.3.5 on p.
+152. - Add a note about redundancy in the nonsmall-order checking of rk. - Clarify the use of cv^{new} and cm^{new}, and the selection of outgoing viewing key, in sending Sapling notes. - Delete the description of optimizations for the affine twisted Edwards nonsmall-order check, since the Sapling circuit does not use them.
 Also clarify that some other optimizations are not used.